 The Rise of the Berlin Wall

-Stretching over 155 kilometers, the Berlin Wall consisted of concrete walls, barbed wire, watchtowers, and a “death strip” filled with mines, searchlights, guard dogs, and armed GDR border guards.
-Its purpose was to prevent East Germans from fleeing to the more prosperous West.
+At 155 kilometers long, the Berlin Wall included concrete walls, barbed wire, watchtowers, ‘death strip’ (in it were mines, searchlights, guard dogs, and armed GDR border guards).
+The purpose was to keep East Germans from heading ‘West’, to the more prosperous land.

 Tensions and Struggles

-The wall generated immense resentment and provoked numerous attempts to cross into West Berlin, seeking a better life.
-Many risked their lives in daring escape attempts, using tunnels, homemade hot air balloons, and even disguises to outsmart the border guards.
+This wall drew hugely on resentment and a number of attempts to get into West Berlin by crossing into that country to have a much improved life.
+They all risked life in escape attempts via tunnels, homemade hot air balloons and even disguises in order to outsmart border guards.

 The Pressure Mounts

-Throughout the 1980s, the global landscape began to shift.
-Gorbachev’s leadership in the Soviet Union ushered in a period of reform known as glasnost (openness) and perestroika (restructuring), resulting in increased criticism of the East German government.
+From mid 1980s, the global milieu starts to configure.
+Through Gorbachev’s reign as leader of the Soviet Union, a time of reform known as glasnost (openness) and perestroika (restructuring) led to higher criticism of the East German government.

 Bridging the Divide